 It certainly will be a journey.

-I’d be very happy if you’d share your perspective and experience on single travel with me in the comment section below.
+I’d be very happy if you’d share your perspective and experience on single travel with me.
+Just write them in the comment section below.

 If you have any questions, I’d be pleased to hear from you!